sanjay-yadav-cs/APIComparer/README.md

 5. Input JSON Body: Provide JSON data for the request body.
 6. Compare APIs: Click the "Compare APIs" button to fetch and display the responses side by side.

 ---

-## Contributing

-We welcome contributions to improve and expand APIComparer.
-If you're interested in contributing, please refer to the CONTRIBUTING.md file for guidelines on how to contribute to the project.

----